 The city needs to invest heavily in public transport such as electric buses, electric trains, and build a charging station system for clean energy vehicles.

-Hanoi must also accelerate the construction of urban railways according to Resolution 188 of the National Assembly and issue policies to support businesses and people to convert vehicles before September 30, 2025.
+Hanoi must also accelerate the construction of urban railways according to Resolution 188 of the National Assembly and issue policies to support businesses and people in converting means of transport before September 30, 2025.

 What do people use instead of gasoline cars?